google/oss-fuzz/docs/advanced-topics/corpora.md

 ---

 # Accessing Corpora
+{: .no_toc}

-If you would like to access the corpora that we are using for your fuzz targets (synthesized by the fuzzing engines), please follow these steps.
+If you want to access the corpora that we are using for your fuzz targets (synthesized by the fuzzing engines), follow these steps.

 - TOC
 {:toc}